splewis/csgo-retakes/README.md

 To compile, you will need:
 - [SMLib](https://github.com/bcserv/smlib)

 You should make sure you have a relatively recent version of smlib - some changes were made to accommodate sourcemod 1.7 changes.
+The plugin is currently compiled against sourcemod 1.7.1.

 ## Creating and Editing Spawns